About Empower Energy

 LinkedIn

-Brian is an engineer and scientist who has been working in the manufacturing and energy sectors for 15 years, solving complex problems with practical, innovative, holistic solutions have been his focus.
+Brian is an engineer and scientist who is working in software implementation project management for Alpine Energy in South Canterbury.
+Solving complex problems with practical, innovative, holistic solutions have been his focus.

-Brian is passionate about renewable energy, energy efficiency, and social justice.
+Brian is passionate about renewable energy, complex systems, and pragmatic social justice.

 image (2)